Dinsmoor/hamChat/README.md

   - Download or clone this repository
   - Run hamchat with `python3 ./main.py`

+Some notes:
+- The layout is simple.
+On the left is the chat window for message composition and addressing.
+On the right are the settings of plugins.
+- The default chat mode is an ARQ session.
+You will not be able to see traffic from 3rd parties in this mode by default.
+Use FEC mode in for group chats/nets.
+- The "recipients" window is comma-delimitted.
+ARQ will only use the first callsign.
+- Addressing is optional in FEC mode, but used in conjuction with the AutoACK plugin to let you know if the other station got your message.

 ## Known Bugs
-0. See `ARDOPCF FEC bugs.md`
+0. See `ARDOPCF FEC bugs.md` for FEC mode related bugs that are likely part of the ARDOPCF modem implementation.
 1. If an internal thread crashes, it's not always made apparent to the user (they must check the console), and certain features will stop working.
 The program may need to be restarted if this happens.
 2. If the main thread crashes, the program will not exit cleanly.
 Multiple CTRL+C in the terminal window may be needed.
-3. The UI may not be properly scaled at runtime, and may require the user to resize it.
-(A main UI rewrite is in order)
+3. The UI may not be properly scaled at runtime, and may require the user to resize it where the elements are visible.
-4.
+4. Reconnects to the ardopcf and rigctld don't always work right, you may need to restart the program if those programs are shut down.

 ## Troubleshooting
 1. When using ardopcf, sometimes you need to send one packet/recieve at least one frame for ardopcf to start giving you good data.
-2. If your data never sends, make sure you are running ardopcf with the proper arguments :^)
+2. If your data never sends, make sure you are running ardopcf with the proper arguments.

 # For Developers